 - Member, Intellectual Property Institute of Canada

-- Canadian IT Law Association – Board of Directors (member)
+- Canadian Technology Law Association – Board of Directors (member)

 - Member International Technology Law Association

 - Canadian Bar Association – Past – Chair, Securities Nova Scotia Branch,

 and Past – Chair, Intellectual Property, Nova Scotia Branch

 - Nova Scotia Barristers Society – Service Nova Scotia and Municipal Relations Liaison Committee

 Activities Within Firm

 Patrick is the Halifax office Practice Innovations Lead, a member of the Halifax office Executive Committee, chair of Cox & Palmer’s Halifax Technology & Life Sciences group and chair of Cox & Palmer’s Regional Start-up Industry Group.
 In this capacity he leads the alt business start-up initiative for high growth innovation companies in Nova Scotia.